What does the Bible say about being a Christian wife?Question: "What does the Bible say about being a Christian wife?"

 1. Am I keeping my spiritual life healthy and my top priority?
 (Matthew 6:33)

-2. Have I willingly accepted my God-given role as a partner to my husband, not his boss?
+2. Have I willingly accepted my God-given role as a partner to my husband?
 (1 Corinthians 11:3)

 3. Do I seek daily to humble myself and serve like Jesus did, rather than seeking to be served?
 (Mark 10:44–45)